-Participation hours for months in which WV WORKS benefits were received must be entered in RAPIDS Work Programs screen WPSC as soon as possible but no later than the day before BI Pulldown of the following month.
+Participation hours for months in which WV WORKS benefits were received must be entered in RAPIDS Work Programs as soon as possible but no later than the last day of the following month.
 The Worker must be certain to enter the hours of participation for the correct month.